Breastfeeding the Colic Infant

-As famous Dr. Sears has put it, when explaining about the colic infant, “if you are wondering whether or not you have a colicky baby, you probably don't have one.
-The colic baby leaves no doubt in the minds of sympathetic caregivers that he is truly in agony."
+As the famous Dr. Sears has put it, when explaining about the colic infant, “if you are wondering whether or not you have a colicky baby, you probably don't have one.
+The colic baby leaves no doubt in the minds of sympathetic caregivers, that he is truly in agony."

 You know your baby has colic when:

-1. Baby cries more than 3 hours every 24 hours.
+1. Your baby cries more than 3 hours every 24 hours.

-2. Baby cries as much as mentioned above, more than 3 times every week.
+2. Your baby cries as much as mentioned above, more than 3 times every week.

-3. Baby does this for more than three weeks at a time.
+3. Your baby does this for more than three weeks at a time.

 What Causes Colic?